ISP-CNR/erddap-cms/README.md

   - ORCID, GitHub, OAuth login (Contact us for more info about this)
   - ISO 19139 (gmd prefix) metadata export fully compatibile with GeoNetwork Opensource
   - Management of user permissions on dataset
+  - The list of institutions is sourced from the Research Organization Registry (ROR).

 Complete documentation is under development.